The main objective of the SICOMEX good practice is to foster SME internationalizacion processes by providing a permanent agent in selected markets.

 Duration: 24 months

-Markets: Cuba, Egypt, Romania, Ivory Coast, Colombia, Balkan countries.
+Markets: Cuba, Egypt, Romania, Ivory Coast, Colombia, Peru, Balkan countries, India.

 Sicomex provides an easy answer to the SMEs needs.
 The existing consortia require a more complex procedure and legal base.

 The operational costs are shared by the participating companies.